 The IMTA Educational Material Development Programs – Case Writing Module and Research and Publishing Module - respond to a broadly shared perception among CEEMAN members that excellence in teaching can only be achieved if institutions and faculty members commit themselves to bringing new knowledge into the classroom through up-to-date and relevant cases and managerially-oriented research.
 They also address a demand from IMTA graduates for follow-up education to complement their previous IMTA studies.

 IMTA is an intensive and highly interactive two-week program with a well-balanced focus on general and discipline-specific aspects of management education.

 Week 1 focuses on common issues related to general aspects of management education, with special emphasis on the case method and project work.
 It also deals with the skills required in the multiple roles of faculty.
 Innovations in management development are discussed in the context of IT, project-based education, and the integration of the arts, culture, and science.

-Week 2, structured into disciplinary tracks, such as Strategic Management, Marketing, Finance, Accounting, Leadership and Change Management, and Business in Society, when participants focus on requirements and opportunities more specific to their particular disciplines.
+Week 2, structured into disciplinary tracks, such as Strategic Management, Marketing, Finance, Leadership and Change Management, and Business in Society, when participants focus on requirements and opportunities more specific to their particular disciplines.
 Pre-program individual preparation and in-program lectures and discussions, individual preparation, small group discussions and teamwork, case discussions, simulations, role-play, presentations, and other work methods position IMTA participants at the center of the learning process.

 More detailed program will be provided to participants at the later stage.